Ghosts 'n Goblins (video game): Gameplay

 The player controls a knight named Sir Arthur, who must defeat zombies, giants (referred to as "big men"), demons, cyclopes, dragons, and other monsters to rescue Princess Prin-Prin, who has been kidnapped by Astaroth (also called the Devil or Great Satan, to distinguish him from another boss demon named Satan), king of Demon World.
 Along the way, the player can pick up new weapons, bonuses, and extra suits of armor that can help in this task.

 The player can only be hit twice before losing a life, which results in having to restart the level, or starting at the checkpoint if the player has reached it.
 Furthermore, the player will lose a life if a level is not completed within a set time limit.
+Some bosses can not be killed by certain weapons, no matter how many times they are hit with them, such as the dragon with the lance, and the Unicorn with the shield/cross.
 After defeating Astaroth, the final boss, the player must then replay the entire game on a higher difficulty level to reach the genuine final ending.

 Ports

-Ghosts 'n Goblins was ported to Amiga, Amstrad CPC, Atari ST, Commodore 64, Commodore 16, Game Boy Color, IBM PC compatibles, NEC PC-8801, Nintendo Entertainment System, and ZX Spectrum.
+Ghosts 'n Goblins was ported to Amiga, Amstrad CPC, Atari ST, Commodore 64, Commodore 16, Game Boy Color, IBM PC compatibles, PC-88, Nintendo Entertainment System, ZX Spectrum, and Plus/4.